 Neither race nor ethnicity seems to contribute much to parenting competence, and gays and straights are just about equal in parenting ability.
-In fact, gays actually outscored straights by about 1 percentage point in our test, but the difference was not statistically significant.
+In fact, gays actually outscored straights by about 1 percentage point in our test.

 One characteristic that does seem to make a difference is education: generally speaking, the more the education, the better the parenting.
 This might be because better educated people also work harder to improve their parenting skills through parent education programs (confirmed by our data).
 It is also possible that good parents-those with a high parenting g-are also generally competent people who are better educated.
 In other words, the g for parenting might be the same as the g for intelligence, a matter to be explored in future research.